What Is a PEM (Privacy Enhanced Mail) File & How to Create It?

 Sometimes servers don’t support other file formats except for PEM files.
 Henceforth, you don’t have any option but to have a PEM file ready.
 Likewise, if you’re questioning how to create a it, then no worries, it’s pretty simple.
 Here, below are the steps you need to follow for creating a PEM file:

-Download your intermediate, root, primary certificate, and private key files that you received from Certificate Authority (CA) like Sectigo or Comodo.
+Download the intermediate, root, primary certificate, and private key files that you received from Certificate Authority (CA), such as Sectigo or Comodo.

 Open a text editor like Notepad or Notepad++ and paste the entire content of all the certificate files one by one along with the private key in the order mentioned below: